 - Business class will have Classic, Comfort, and Elite fares

 - Economy class will have Classic, Convenience, and Comfort fares

 The catch is that the airline isn’t just rebranding existing fare classes, but rather is taking things away.
-As noted by Executive Traveler, with these changes Qatar Airways business class fares that book into the “R” fare class will no longer offer the following as standard benefits:
+With these changes, Qatar Airways business class fares that book into the “R” fare class will no longer offer the following as standard benefits:

 - Lounge access

 The new fares have already been loaded into the system.
 When you go to select a business class fare, you’ll now see that in many markets the cheapest option reflects seat assignments only being available at check-in, as well as lounge access not being mentioned.

 Qatar Airways’ new business class fare structure

 I’ve now managed to clarify a few more points, so let me go over those below.

 If you booked your ticket prior to November 8, 2020, the rules at the time you ticketed your reservation apply.
 In other words, previously booked “R” class tickets are still eligible for lounge access and seat assignments.